helenakristina/DetectionsHomework/README.md

 ### How would I change my program if it had to process many files where each file was over 10M Records?

 In this case, I would definitely use the Dask `read_csv` function as well as looking at splitting the file into chunks like this <a href="https://stackoverflow.com/questions/65890030/how-to-split-a-large-csv-file-using-dask/65944272#65944272">Stack Overflow link </a>.
-I would also spin up an HPC cluster of some kind to do the computations.
+I would also spin up a cluster of some kind to do the computations.
 Because the median needs all values to compute, I would also make a case for using the approximate median from Dask instead of the exact median, depending on the use case for requiring the median.

 ### How would I change my program if it had to process data from more than 20k URLS?

-The nice thing about Dask (and one reason I chose it) is that the same code could run on an HPC cluster as my local machine.
+The nice thing about Dask (and one reason I chose it) is that the same code could run on a cluster as my local machine.
 I would also play around with the number of threads as well as processes to find the optimal compute power.

 ### How would I test my code for production use at scale?

 I would start by increasing my logging to include development logs for testing in a development environment.

 I would then generate a lot of data to do integration and load tests at scale.
 I would add those to the CI/CD pipeline so that the containerized image would verify that nothing breaks on each commit.